-Finally, at the very end of the show, after the encore of Carousel and Dammit, Mark decided to give me one last parting gift.
+Finally, at the very end of the show, after the encore of “Carousel” and “Dammit,” Mark decided to give me one last parting gift.
 In a diary-entry inspiring handoff (brief but glorious hand squeeze), Mark gave me his last pick.
 And that was it.
-The perfect end to the best night ever.

 Emily is an over-enthusiastic lover of music, books, movies, fashion, and culture in general.
 Her love of music spans across all genres (what is a genre anymore? she waxes poetic to herself), though she was nursed on true punk and will never understand “redneck country” music – tractors are not and cannot be sexy.
 Emily currently lives in Brooklyn, NY and considers herself to be a great wit, though she is still waiting on validation from a credible source.